aws-samples/case-insights-for-multi-accounts/README.md

 python3 OneClickSetup.py
 ```

-4. Select CentralAccount and follow the on-screen instructions.
+4. Select CentralAccount and follow the instruction for required module

-**Linked Account Setup**
+**Link Account Setup**
-Once the DataCollection setup is complete, you can proceed with the Linked Account setup.
-There are two options for deployment in the Linked Account:
+Once the DataCollection setup is complete, you can proceed with the link account setup.
+There are two options for deployment in the link account:

 **Option 1:** Using setup script.
 1. Launch AWS CloudShell in us-east-1 and clone the CIMA repository from GitHub using the command: